A Guide To Dublin Airport: Tips for Less Stress at DUB

 Dublin Airport Fast Track Security

-Dublin Airport does have a fast-track option that you can pay for.
-I'm usually through regular security in 15 minutes, so I rarely pay for it.
-But I have used it when I fly business class.
+Dublin Airport does have a Fast Track option that you can pay for.
+Because normal security is quick enough, I rarely pay for it.
+I just use it when I fly business class and have free access.
 If you're on the company dime or running late, it's a good option.

 Dublin Airport Terminal 1 Airside

 Once you've made it past security, be ready for crowds.
-Remember, this is an old terminal, with low ceilings, and it's very busy.
+Remember, this is an old terminal.
 I minimize my time in T1.

-T1 is a bit of a maze.
-Don't just blindly follow the crowd; there are many turns for different gates and areas.
-The Ryanair gates are a solid 15-minute walk from security.
+T1 is a bit of a maze, so don't just blindly follow the crowd.
+There are three different gate areas and you're so busy dodging the shoppers that it's easy to miss your turn off point.
+The Ryanair gates are a solid 15 minute walk from security.
 If you're a bit slower or have kids, leave lots of time to get to your gate!

 Dublin Airport Terminal 1 Shopping and Duty-Free

-You'll be forgiven for thinking you are in a shopping mall and not an airport.
+You'll be forgiven for thinking you're in a shopping mall and not an airport.
 There are so many shops in T1.
-Duty-free is where you'll want to pick up your Irish Whiskey.
+I do like that the whiskey section in Duty-Free is always generous with the tasting samples even in the early morning.
+Keep it to drop in your coffee and you won't feel bad about it.

 Dublin Airport Terminal 1 Restaurants and Bars

 No matter what time your flight is at, 6 a.m. or 6 p.m., the bars in Dublin Airport are full.
 It's like Temple Bar on New Year's Eve.
-Those days are over for me, but to each their own!
+There's an anthropology study that needs to be done on it.

 Dublin Airport Terminal 1 Lounges

-I'm a frequent visitor and like it.
 When you enter the lounge, you can turn left or right.
-Most people go right, but I always go left.
-The left is quieter and has a barista.
+Most people go right, but I always go left because it's quieter and has a barista.
 Barista good.
 Machine bad.
+October 2024 Update: No more barista.
+All bad.

-The East Lounge, for Qatar, Etihad, Emirates, and EgyptAir, is a few minutes' walk to the left after security.
+The lounge for Qatar, Etihad, Emirates, and EgyptAir, is midway between T1 & T2.
 I haven't been in it yet, but I will be next month, and I'll add my notes here then.
+I hear good things, as you'd expect from these airlines (well, maybe not EgyptAir).

 Ryanair at Dublin Airport